 Psychological Impact of Hair Loss

-Hair loss can have significant psychological effects, impacting self-esteem and quality of life.
+Hair thinning can have significant psychological effects, impacting self-esteem and quality of life.
 It’s important to address these emotional aspects alongside physical treatments.

 Coping Strategies